 \subsection{Comparison of local heights}

 In the rest of this section, we refine the comparison result of the global heights in Proposition~\ref{P:CGcomp} to a local comparison result, see Theorem~\ref{T:localcomparison}.

 For the rest of this section, we work locally at a prime $\q\nmid p$ of our number field $K$.
 We will mostly suppress $\q$ from the notation.
-(By combining Theorem~\ref{T:localcomparison} with Proposition~\ref{P:CGcomp} one then sees that the contributions above $p$ then also have to be the same.)
 In Definition~\ref{D:vcan}, we first recall the standard construction of a canonical valuation on $D(b,z)$ that appears in the Coleman--Gross height pairing.
 This is done by restricting the canonical valuation on the Poincar\'e bundle to the fiber corresponding to the divisor $D(b,z)$.
 We make the maps appearing in this construction explicit in Lemma~\ref{L:psi}.
 We then give an alternate pullback construction of the canonical valuation on $D(b,z)$ in Proposition~\ref{P:Dbzotherpullback}, which factors through $C \times C$ instead, and is more favorable for proving a comparison result with local contributions to our canonical $p$-adic height.
 The intermediate pull-back line bundle $\L_{\beta}$ on $C \times C$ has the property that it equals the class of the divisor $[D(b,z)]$ when restricted to $C \times \{z\}$.
 In Lemma~\ref{L:trivial}, we write down an explicit section of a line bundle $\L_{\beta}$ on $C \times C$ that fiber by fiber equals the divisor $D(b,z)$.
 We finally combine Proposition~\ref{P:Dbzotherpullback} and Lemma~\ref{L:trivial} to prove Theorem~\ref{T:localcomparison}.